This article has been fact checked by an experienced mesothelioma attorney. Sources of information are listed at the bottom of the article.

 - Standard Oil Company, Mandan

-North Dakota Asbestos Laws
+About North Dakota’s Asbestos Laws

-The state also requires that these projects follow certain safety guidelines, including proper ventilation and the wetting of asbestos to prevent fibers from becoming airborne.
+The state also requires that these projects follow specific safety guidelines, including proper ventilation and the wetting of asbestos to prevent fibers from becoming airborne.
 The Department of Health also dictates proper protocol for disposing of asbestos materials.

 Statute of Limitations

-North Dakota’s is generous, allowing six years from the time of diagnosis for a suit to be filed.
+North Dakota’s statute of limitations is generous, allowing six years from the time of diagnosis for a victim to file a suit.
 This means that if you are diagnosed with a condition related to asbestos, you have six years to decide if you want to file a lawsuit against an employer or other companies.

 North Dakota Mesothelioma Lawyers Now Available

-If you did become sick with mesothelioma or a similar illness because you were exposed to asbestos without being aware or given the proper training and safety equipment, you can rely on a North Dakota mesothelioma lawyer to help you file a lawsuit.
+If you did become sick with mesothelioma or a similar illness because you were exposed to asbestos without being aware of or given the proper training and safety equipment, you can rely on a North Dakota mesothelioma lawyer to help you file a lawsuit.

-When a case is made by an experienced legal team, the results can be positive for the plaintiff.
-This was the case in North Dakota when Richard Anderson sued Owens-Corning over exposure he experienced when working with their products as a boiler worker at Minot Air Force Base.
+When an experienced legal team makes a case, the results can be positive for the plaintiff.
+This was the case in North Dakota when Richard Anderson sued Owens-Corning over the exposure he experienced when working with their products as a boiler worker at Minot Air Force Base.